Nouakchott tramway: Planning

 The reasons cited by the Ministry for the project were its positive impact on the climate by reducing greenhouse gas emissions and global warming, contributing to improve traffic and mobility in the city and strengthening the tourism sector in Mauritania.

-By May 2023 rumors emerged that the tramway project may be replaced by a bus-rapid transit (BRT) network after a undisclosed source in the Ministry of Equipements and Transport leaked an inform named "Nouakchott Mobility by 2026" (حركية نواكشوط في أفق 2026) in which it was mentioned that the government's main plans were "strengthening the government transport company's fleet with fifty new buses", which were acquired on February.
+By May 2023 rumors emerged that the tramway project may be replaced by a bus-rapid transit (BRT) network after an undisclosed source in the Ministry of Equipements and Transport leaked an inform named "Nouakchott Mobility by 2026" (حركية نواكشوط في أفق 2026) in which it was mentioned that the government's main plans were "strengthening the government transport company's fleet with fifty new buses", which were acquired on February.
 The source also mentioned that the BRT project as "will provide a transportation system with high-quality buses on reserved routes with a length of 51 kilometers in all the provinces of Nouakchott, with an intelligent traffic management system at the main intersections, in addition to reorganizing public transportation with the creation of special lanes for pedestrians and bicycles".
 This led to criticism over corruption in the Mauritanian government, comparing it with the cancellation of previous projects.

 The memorandum of understanding was renewed on 26 September 2023 for six more months to further study the project, with the Minister of Equipment and Transports adding that the project work “requires three years”.
 A briefing issued by the Ministry of Equipment and Transports added that it had received proposals from the Arab Contractors regarding the technical plan of the project and means of financing.